What and Where to Recycle

 Looking for detailed information on what you can and can't recycle?

 - Glass = Sort of.
 You can no longer recycle glass in your curbside bin, but you can if you bring it to one of the city or county's recycling centers.
+Please see the links at the top of this page to find the nearest drop-off recycling center.

-- Pizza boxes = yes, you can!
+- Pizza boxes = Yes, you can!
 If your used pizza boxes contain some grease but not food, you can indeed recycle them.

 - Lids on or off? = On!
 The rule used to be that you had to remove the lids off of plastic bottles.
 Like all technology, however, recycling technology undergoes constant improvements and you are now encouraged to keep your lids on.